washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The assumed location of the record in question such as a city, county, or state name

-Third party sites are not government sponsored websites, and record availability may differ from official channels.
+Third party sites are not government sponsored websites.
+As such record availability may differ from official channels.
 Members of the public can only confirm online access by contacting the existing court.

 How to Access Civil Court files in Person